Kaiwen-Hou-KHou/OTMLE/index.md

 - Lam, H. (2016).
 Robust sensitivity analysis for stochastic systems. _Mathematics of Operations Research, 41_(4), 1248-1275.
 - Panaretos, V. M., & Zemel, Y. (2019).
 Statistical aspects of Wasserstein distances. _Annual review of statistics and its application, 6_(1), 405-431.
 - Panaretos, V. M., & Zemel, Y. (2020). _An invitation to statistics in Wasserstein space_ (p.
 147).
 Springer Nature.
+- Rao, C. R. (1992).
+Information and the accuracy attainable in the estimation of statistical parameters.
+In _Breakthroughs in Statistics: Foundations and basic theory_ (pp. 235-247).
+New York, NY: Springer New York.
 - Santambrogio, F. (2015).
 Optimal transport for applied mathematicians. _Birkäuser, NY_, 55(58-63), 94.
 - Tsybakov, A. B. (2009).
 Lower bounds on the minimax risk. _Introduction to Nonparametric Estimation_, 77-135.
 - Van der Laan, M. J., & Rose, S. (2011). _Targeted learning: causal inference for observational and experimental data_ (Vol. 4).
 New York: Springer.